 The idea of soundproofing paint is not the only “myth” you might encounter with regards to products.
 Whenever a student, hobbyist, or aspiring musician asks for ideas about cheap ways to soundproof a room, someone will suggest egg cartons — you can count on it!
 Others will swear by mattresses, thick curtains, foam panels, or carpet on the walls.
 While some of these might indeed be cheap, they will do next to nothing to block noise.
 When you’re planning a soundproofing project, you can save yourself a lot of time and effort if you know the things that WON’T work.
 Here is a full list of products that DON”T work for soundproofing, so don’t waste time or money on them:

 Soundproof wallpaper is another “thin” layer that promises to provide soundproofing without living up to potential.
 Typically, this wallpaper is made from an aesthetic wallpaper backed with foam or some other sound deadening material.
 While this can reduce general noise from room to room in a home, it does not soundproof the room and, again, often fails to block sounds in the high and low frequency ranges like high pitched music or traffic sounds.
 Soundproof wallpaper is simply not designed for actual soundproofing in a professional office or even a very noisy home.
-We suggest Mass Loaded Vinyl, looks like black wallpaper, but it actually works!
+We suggest Mass Loaded Vinyl, it looks like black wallpaper, but it actually works!

 Spray Foam Insulation

 Spray Foam insulation is designed to insulate a home or office from heat and cold – not provide soundproofing.
 While any building insulation will provide a little sound reduction from outside noises, cellulose insulation is no more a soundproofing element than shingles or siding.
 Further, this option is costly to install and involves actually drilling holes in the walls to blow insulation inside – an expensive and messy option for something that doesn’t work to block sound!
 We have had numerous spray foam insulation companies in Calgary, Edmonton, Vancouver & Winnipeg contact us to let us know that they know there product doesn’t work for soundproofing, and that they would like to either order products from Hush City or they want to refer customers to us when they call these Spray Foam Insulation companies for soundproofing.
-These Spray Foam companies still (and probably always will) continue to advertise and market there products for “soundproofing” though, so buyers BEWARE!!
+These Spray Foam companies still (and probably always will) continue to advertise and market there products for “soundproofing” so buyers BEWARE!!

 These foam layers are often used in cardboard packaging or seen as mattress covers.
 They do not, however, provide soundproofing.
 This low density foam does little to absorb sound, even in the mid-range.
 The porous material simply lets sound move through it – a benefit in packing where crushing pressure is cushioned by the space in the material.
 This feature, however, is a detriment to soundproofing.
 Don’t be fooled that the ridges and valleys in egg crates look similar to acoustic and soundproofing tiles.
 This highly flammable material can even be dangerous so avoid it for your soundproofing project at all costs!

 The material used on your mouse pad or yoga mat doesn’t work to soundproof your room either.
 Soundproofing materials work only in part because of their composition and in part because of their design elements, designed to disrupt and absorb sound waves.
-Sticking up yoga mats to the wall/floor (no matter the color) will do nothing to soundproof your room.
+Sticking up yoga mats to the wall/floor (no matter the colour) will do nothing to soundproof your room.
 Further, the expense of lining a room in foam rubber could easily yield effective soundproofing solutions that would work much more effectively.

 Curtains, Carpet or Mattresses